bakdata/kafka-large-message-serde/README.md

    * Importance: low

 ``large.message.s3.region``
 S3 region to use.
-Must be configured in conjunction with s3backed.endpoint.
 Leave empty if default S3 region should be used.

   * Type: string
   * Default: ""
   * Importance: low

 ``large.message.s3.endpoint``
 Endpoint to use for connection to Amazon S3.
-Must be configured in conjunction with s3backed.region.
 Leave empty if default S3 endpoint should be used.

   * Type: string
   * Default: ""